 Clients completing their international health certificate veterinarian visits with Dr. Woolf become familiar with Ritzy's big smile.
 "Assisting clients that come into our office is very special because I get to meet those lucky angels that get to travel with their loving owners.
 Love to have that contact with the furry babies."
 Ritzy is a big animal lover.
 Her dog Maya is a loving corgi/husky mix that she adopted from Humane Society.
 Mia is a Ragdoll kitty with lots of personality she adopted from a clinic.
 Both animals were two months old and she adopted them two weeks apart, so she calls them the twins.
 "My girls love each other," she added.

-Maria moves pets across the U.S., Puerto Rico, Guam and Canada.
+Maria moves pets around the world.
 Her favorite move was relocating four pit bulls to California.
 She loves pit bulls.
 The dogs traveled via ground transportation from Tampa to California.
 "They were so adorable!
 I put a lot of work into that move and the client was very grateful at the end.
 It made me very happy that the move went so smoothly and that she was so happy with the service," she said.
 Maria works to get her clients through their moves with as little stress as possible.
 Her own recent move made her strive to make things easier for her clients.
 Before coming to Air Animal in 2016, Maria was a high-limit blackjack and roulette dealer at a casino in Baltimore, MD.
 Maria has two dogs and a cat.
 "All my pets bring so much joy and laughter to my life.
 Now that I have them, I could never imagine my life without pets!
 They are always there to cheer you up and they are very entertaining.
 There is never a dull moment at home."

 Maritza joined Air Animal in 2016 as the administrative assistant in Orlando.
 Mia is a Schnauzer who has been with her over 10 years.
 The newest family member is a feisty American boxer named Nahla.
 Maritza enjoys coming home and receiving abundant love from both of them.
 Her #1 priority at Air Animal is providing excellent service, guaranteeing the safety and well-being of each pet during their move and always giving 100 percent.